 IEAM is inviting papers that promote better understanding of how scientific research is influencing environmental management of surface water, land and ocean resources, and how it can support the mitigation of the consequences of climate change and biodiversity losses.
 The special series seeks to call attention to projects and practices linking science to commercial activities and governmental policy.
 Successful short papers will have international visibility and contribute to the growing global awareness of the value of sustainable use of the planet’s resources.

 IEAM is inviting papers describing environmental research and policy solutions relevant to promoting sustainability addressing the 17 SDGs, with special focus on the five SDGs.
 Scientists and professionals are invited to present their work from the perspective of how the science community contributes to SDG implementation through new technologies, assessment and monitoring methods, management best practices, and scientific research.
 Papers may describe case studies, regulatory policies, business strategies, and science-to-policy assessments aimed at sustainability in various economic and social sectors around the world.
 Papers may focus on different aspects of issues concerning the conservation and sustainable use of land, air, or water resources at the global, regional, and national levels.

 Instructions for Submission

 Papers must conform to IEAM author guidelines.
-Brief Communications should not exceed 10 double-spaced pages (including text, tables and figures).
+Brief Commentaries should not exceed 10 double-spaced pages (including text, tables and figures).
 Papers will be independently peer-reviewed in accordance with IEAM’s double-blind review process.
 IEAM is published bimonthly and indexed in Journal Citation Reports and SCOPUS.
 Address inquires to email@example.com.